MicrosoftDocs/power-platform/power-platform/admin/security/admin-privileges.md

 # Administrative privileges (preview)
 [!INCLUDE [file-name](~/../shared-content/shared/preview-includes/preview-banner.md)]

-You can improve the security score of your tenant by limiting the number of users who have high privileged administrative roles in Microsoft Entra ID and Power Platform.
-This feature enables you to review users who have these privileged roles, review the user list, and remove users who should no longer have privileged access.
+You can improve the security score of your tenant by limiting the number of users who have high-privileged, administrative roles in Microsoft Entra ID and Power Platform.
+This feature allows you to review users who have these privileged roles, review the user list, and remove users who should no longer have privileged access.

+> [!Note]
+> This feature is only available for Managed Environments.

 The **Security** page provides a proactive recommendation if your tenant has many users with administrative privileges.
-You can open the recommendation which shows you a list of environments with many users (currently >20) with the System administrator security role.
-Click on the link below the “System administrators” column for any listed environment to display the security roles page.
-From there, you can select the “System administrator” security role, click Membership to view a list of users with the role assignment.
-From the membership page, you can select users to remove from the role, one user at a time.
+You can open the recommendation which shows you a list of environments with many users&mdash;currently more than 20 users&mdash; with the system administrator security role.
+Select the link below the **System administrators** column for any listed environment to display the **Security roles** page.
+From there, you can select the **System administrator** security role and select **Membership** to view a list of users with the role assignment.
+From the **Membership** page, you can select users to remove from the role, one user at a time.

+> [!Note]
+> Only users assigned to the Global administrator role can remove other users from the Global administrator role.